Gleyber Torres Player Props: Yankees vs. Dodgers

-Gleyber Torres -- batting .326 in his past 10 games -- will be in action for the New York Yankees versus the Los Angeles Dodgers, with Michael Grove on the hill, on June 3 at 7:15 PM ET.
+The New York Yankees, including Gleyber Torres (batting .279 in his past 10 games, with two home runs and three RBI), battle starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Sunday at 7:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Dodgers.
+In his last game he had a hitless showing (0-for-4) against the Dodgers.

 Gleyber Torres Game Info & Props vs. the Dodgers